 More videos are available on the YouTube channel:

 Of course logs are not usually created in the format used by vcdMaker.
-Provided, they contain time stamps, variables’ names and their values they can be easily transformed to the vcdMaker format.
-Short Perl, Python or awk script shall suffice and most programmers will handle it easily.
+Provided, they contain time stamps, variables’ names and their values they can be easily transformed to the vcdMaker format as well.
+In the most extreme case all you need are just values!

 It is beneficial to have the insight into the system at the every stage of its development, not only while hunting for bugs.
 Quite often people rely on assumptions.
-We all have heard statements like these: ‘This library will never return values out of range.’ or ‘I would be surprised to see this interrupt happening often.’.
-Guess what?
-It turns out that it is not so uncommon to see the library returning unexpected values and the interrupt handler is invoked every 350 us.
+We all have heard statements such as: ‘This library will never return values out of range.’ or ‘I would be surprised to see this interrupt happening often.’.
+Then, it turns out it is not so uncommon to see the library returning unexpected values and the interrupt handler is invoked every 350 us.
 Having means to see those things in advance might improve one’s design yet before the bugs sneak out.